"Because Quality Education, Exceptional Training and Clinical Expertise Matter"

 Dr. Baker is originally from the Peoria area.
 He attended Bradley University and graduated with honors in 1983 with his bachelors degree in Psychology.
-Rather than choosing a minor field of study, he earned enough hours to twice major in Psychology.
+Rather than choosing a minor field of study, he earned enough hours to "double major" in Psychology.

 After graduation, Dr. Baker began his Master's program in the Psychology department at Bradley, completing his coursework in 1984.
 He then completed his master's internship working in a community outpatient mental health program that included general outpatient counseling with special emphasis on relationship counseling and crisis intervention services.